MicrosoftDocs/cloud-adoption-framework/docs/migrate/prerequisites/migration-tools-decision-guide.md

 ### Evaluate and assess Azure Migrate

 The primary tool for migrating to Azure is [Azure Migrate](/azure/migrate/migrate-services-overview).
-It is a free service that provides a central hub to track discovery, assessment, and migration of on-premises resources and cloud resources.
+It's a free service that provides a central hub to track discovery, assessment, and migration of on-premises resources and cloud resources.
 Azure Migrate provides a unified experience to track and manage your migration journey.

 Build a deeper understanding of Azure Migrate with the [Migrate virtual machines and apps using Azure Migrate](/training/paths/m365-azure-migrate-virtual-machine/) Learning Path.